apache/druid/docs/querying/aggregations.md

 #### `floatSum` aggregator

-Computes and stores the sum of values as 32-bit floating point value.
+Computes and stores the sum of values as a 32-bit floating point value.
 Similar to `longSum` and `doubleSum`.

 ```json
 { "type" : "floatSum", "name" : <output_name>, "fieldName" : <metric_name> }